Applications are currently being accepted for this program.

 - an acknowledgement email will be sent to you upon receipt (email us if you do not receive an email)

 After you apply

 Applications will be evaluated based on how effectively they address:

 - budget and cost effectiveness

-The review committee will make recommendations on which applications will be approved and considered for next steps.
-All applicants will be notified of the outcome of the internal review.
+All applicants will be notified of the outcome of the application review.